The equivalence principle for a plane gravitational wave in torsion based and non-metricity based teleparallel

-We assume that superpotential, torsion, etc should be zero in absence of waves, thus, $c_1=c_2=0$.
+We assume that superpotential, torsion, etc., should be zero in absence of waves, thus, $c_1=c_2=0$.
 Then, the ISC (\ref{ISCwave}) becomes

+One can classify the pair of the tetrad (\ref{tetwave}) and ISC (\ref{zeroiscgauge}) as a pair of the equivalence class presenting the simplest gauge for the solution (\ref{metwave}) in TEGR.

-Our next goal is to study the Noether superpotential for this gauge.
+Now, let us construct the Noether superpotential for this gauge.
 First, we consider the simplest case of a freely falling observer which is static in co-moving coordinates of the metric (\ref{metwave}).
 Then components of his proper vector are:

 Then one gets for the Noether superpotential (\ref{super}) non-zero components:

 By (\ref{curreqdivsupTEGR}), taking the divergence of superpotential and using the Einstein equations:

 we get Noether current